loudar/blog/articles/Analyzing my Discord messages - 0.md

 Because my current employer has the benefit of getting 140€ worth of Microsoft Azure credits every month for free, I figured that'd be the easiest way of analyzing the data.
 I wanted to do some sentiment analysis, so I set up an Azure Language service instance.

-It had a rate limit of 5000 documents/texts I could analyze per minute, meaning it would definitely take a little whlie to finish.
+It had a rate limit of 5000 documents/texts I could analyze per minute, meaning it would definitely take a little while to finish.

 ## Sentiment analysis!